 Travel to the communities, if you really want to enjoy an extraordinary trip, and get to know the typical celebrations and enjoy their food.
 People in the communities are very or maybe too friendly with travelers.
 If you want to make a real friendship in Cusco, the country people are the best!

 Peru is a multicultural country and has two national languages: Spanish and Quechua.
 The Quechua language of the Incas is still alive here and not only lives in the extraordinary names of the streets, but is still spoken by a large part of the population of Cusco.
 Not only the language, but also the related culture can be discovered, whether during the festivities and traditions of the city or in normal life, in Cusco you can still make herbal medicines according to your ailments or enjoy typical Inca healing massages.
 And last but not least, Cusco has become an international city also due to tourism, where you can meet foreigners who have settled in Cusco and have brought a piece of their homeland with them.

 Cusco Travel Tips No.4: In Cusco the hotels and best restaurants are located within walking distance from the square.

-Cusco has the great advantage of being located in a valley and the historical center is also the modern center: here you can not only take tourist excursions that show you the most important places, but you automatically get to know something of the daily life of the Cusco people!
-In the heart of the city you will not only find hotels, restaurants, museums, banks and souvenir shops, but also the local markets, social meeting places such as the many squares and churches, as well as local shops and institutions.
+Cusco has the great advantage of being located in a valley and the historical center is also the modern center: here you can not only take tourist excursions that show you the most important places, but you automatically get to know something about the daily life of the Cusco people!
+In the heart of the city, you will not only find hotels, restaurants, museums, banks and souvenir shops, but also the local markets, social meeting places such as the many squares and churches, as well as local shops and institutions.

 The artists’ quarter San Blas is located directly above the main square, or the viewpoints of Santa Ana, San Cristobal or Cristo Blanco are within walking distance, as well as the extensive archaeological site of Sacsayhuamán, from where you have an impressive view of the city!